 3. Apartments/the Village: You may apply for an apartment with the number of students equal to the apartment's capacity.
 You may apply for spaces in the Village with groups of 2, 4 or 6.
 Applications will be available on Thursday, March 30th.
 You all will submit a group application by Thursday, April 6th.
 The selection process consists of a point system based on eligibility and class, and is open only to students 20 years of age or older, or at least junior status.
 Students on disciplinary probation are not eligible to apply for apartments or the Village unless approved by the Dean of Student Care.
 You will be notified of your approval or denial by Wednesday, April 12th.
 Please note that following this process, there may still be spaces in the Village available.
 Ask the Director of Housing about whether this might be an option if you were not awarded an apartment in Bromley or Tavilla.
 Apartment selection will occur on Thursday, April 27th.
 At least one member of your apartment needs to be present.

 There are three ways to secure non-apartment style housing on campus.
 They are listed below:

-1. Room Reservation (also known as squatting): You can reserve the room you live in currently, as long as you have a designated roommate to live with you.
+1. Room Reservation (also known as squatting), Tuesday, April 25th: You can reserve the room you live in currently, as long as you have a designated roommate(s) to live with you.
+The appropriate number of people must reserve the room (i.e. two people for a double, three for a triple, etc.).
 Suites (Chase or Fulton) can only be reserved one room at a time.
 Suites and singles in the HUD halls, Ferrin, and Nyland cannot be reserved during this stage.
-Current room reservation will occur on May 6th with your current Resident Director (RD).
+Current room reservation will occur on Tuesday, April 25th with your current Resident Director (RD).
 You and your roommate(s) must be registered for classes to participate.